hugelton/Yacht/README.md

 ## License

+### Source Code
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+The source code is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+### UI Graphics and Assets
+All UI graphics and visual assets are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+This means you are free to:

+Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material

+Under the following terms:

+Attribution — You must give appropriate credit NonCommercial — You may not use the material for commercial purposes ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license

 ## Acknowledgments